-If you are 60 years or older or disabled and you cannot find anyone to go to the county office for you, contact your local Division of Field Operations Office.
+If you are 60 years or older or disabled and you cannot find anyone to go to the county office for you, contact your local Economic Assistance Office.
 A worker will arrange a telephone or home interview.

 MEETING ELIGIBILITY RULES